 Writing is more than a skill or craft to be mastered.
-It is the way we dialogue with each other, investigate the unknown, and reflect on our development as both students and instructors.
+It is how we communicate with each other, investigate the unknown, and reflect on our development as both students and instructors.

 The Center for Writing aims to support both distinct groups — faculty and students — as they pursue the Ignatian concept eloquentia perfecta: eloquence in persuasive speech and writing produced for the common good.
-In support of this tradition and the College’s mission to pursue excellence in teaching, learning, and research, the Center promotes writing across campus in all disciplines, languages, and traditions.
+In support of this tradition and the College’s mission to pursue excellence in teaching, learning, and research, the Center promotes writing across campus in all disciplines.

 Faculty support includes:

-- One-on-one consultation about course materials and writing pedagogies.
+- Consultations – One-on-one consultations about course materials and writing pedagogies.

-- “Toolbox” Workshops – Nuts and bolts session that focus on common issues that arise in student writing.
+- Toolbox Workshops – Nuts and bolts sessions that focus on common issues in student writing.
 More than a discussion, faculty engage in a specific activity that can be adapted to fit individual teaching styles.

 - Faculty Writing Groups – Opportunities for faculty to work on their own writing with peers from across the disciplines.

-- The Writer’s Workshop supports students of any level, in any discipline, and at any stage in the writing process in individual, 45-minute appointments with trained peer consultants.
+- Writer’s Workshop - The Writer’s Workshop supports students of any level, in any discipline, and at any stage in the writing process in individual, 45-minute appointments with trained peer consultants and professional tutors.

 The Center for Writing is located on the 2nd floor of Dinand library.